openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### What you should see

-You may see some messages (this is a good thing, it means you are receiving UPNP traffic).
+You may see some messages (this is a good thing, it means you are receiving UPnP traffic).

 Now turn your TV ON (with the remote control).